Gas Respirator

 Ear muffs are a type of personal protective equipment designed to cover and protect the ears from noise, cold weather, or both.
 Typically consisting of two padded ear cups connected by a band that goes over the head, ear muffs are worn to reduce the intensity of loud sounds and to provide insulation against cold temperatures, ensuring the wearer's comfort and safety in various environments.

-Insulated Wire Stripping Pliers
+Insulated Combination Pliers

 Rubber Coated Gloves (Blue)